jpsanchezg/DonateU/README.md

 ##  How we built it

-- React Js: For frontend
+- React native : For frontend
 - Node Js: For backend
 - Firebase: For database and user authentication